mozilla/valence/README.md

 2. [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) version 1.1.5 on OS X, 1.2.0pre on Linux
 3. [libplist](https://github.com/libimobiledevice/libplist) version 1.10 on OS X, 1.12pre on Linux
 4. [libusbmuxd](https://github.com/libimobiledevice/libusbmuxd) version 1.0.8 on OS X, 1.0.0pre on Linux
-5. [usbmuxd](https://github.com/libimobiledevice/usbmuxd) version 1.1.1pre on Linux (bundled but not currently used)

 * Note: Even more broken than Chrome on Android, but whatever, we're going to roll with it and soon enough it will not be broken.